Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Concepts and Tools

 \subsection{Boundaries}

 So far, we have focused on detecting regions in the bulk of the circuit, but now turn to explicitly address what happens at boundaries, which can have a significant influence of the final circuit performance.
+First, we address the general strategy we use for temporal boundaries in all surface code circuits, and then provide some notes on the more complex spatial boundaries.